Workshops

 Pre-Conference Workshops

-Pre-conference workshops will be held in person on Wednesday, March 11, in three sessions from 9:30-11:30 am, 12:30-2:30 pm, and 3-5 pm.
-Two workshops will be held concurrently in each session.
-Register when you register for the main conference.
-Workshops are included in your conference registration, or register for one or more workshops only for $50.
-Lunch will be own your own.
+Pre-conference workshops were held in person on Wednesday, March 11, in three sessions from 9:30-11:30 am, 12:30-2:30 pm, and 3-5 pm.
+Two workshops were held concurrently in each afternoon session.

-Workshop 1 | Putting Primary Health Care on the Map: Developing an Evidence and Gap Map and Asset Map for Canada
+Workshop 1 | Putting primary health care on the map: Developing an evidence and gap map and asset map for Canada

-March 11 | 9:30-11:30 am PT | UBC Alumni Centre Jack Poole Hall South
+March 11 | 9:30-11:30 am PT | UBC Alumni Centre Jack Poole Hall North

-In response to these pressing challenges, CIHR is developing a new primary health care research and innovation strategy, PRIME, Primary Health Care Reimagined through Impact, Mobilization and Engagement.
-Grounded in the OurCare standard and aligned to the Quintuple Aim, PRIME’s vision is to ensure “health, wellbeing and prosperity for all people across Canada through accessible, timely, high-quality primary health care”.
+CIHR is leading, in collaboration with partners and the research community, the development of a new primary health care research and innovation strategy, PRIME, Primary Health Care Reimagined through Impact, Mobilization and Engagement.
+Grounded in the OurCare standard1 and aligned to the

-As part of the PRIME strategy, CIHR is partnering with the Canadian Primary Care Research Consortium (CPCRC) and Healthcare Excellence Canada (HEC) to engage interest holders to better understand the challenges confronting PHC and the many solutions being implemented or explored across the country.
-Despite robust primary health care assets across the country (e.g., data, research, practice-based learning networks) and ongoing innovation, implementation and evidence gaps persist, making it difficult to scale and spread innovative solutions.
-As such, CIHR, CPCRC and HEC are consulting on the development of a PHC Asset Map and PHC Evidence and Gap Map (EGM).
+To address the implementation and evidence gaps, CIHR, CPCRC and HEC are consulting on the development of a PHC Asset Map and PHC Evidence and Gap Map (EGM).
 An asset map captures an inventory of Canada’s resources, strengths, and capacities in primary health care.
 An EGM provides a visual and systematic overview of available evidence, highlighting where knowledge is strong and where gaps remain.
 Developing a PHC Asset Map and EGM framework will provide a structured approach to synthesize and prioritize evidence to guide implementation, research, innovation and policy decisions.
+These tools will be co-developed with the primary health care community, shared back as accessible resources for the community’s use, and underpin the forthcoming PRIME strategy.

-- Review and inform a preliminary PHC Asset Map
+2. Review and inform a preliminary PHC Asset Map

-- Co-develop a draft framework identifying key interventions and outcome domains relevant to PHC in Canada
+3. Co-develop a draft framework identifying key interventions and outcome domains relevant to PHC in Canada, which will inform the basis of the Evidence and Gap Map

 Researchers, health providers/clinicians, policy makers, decision makers, patient partners, and trainees.